AcumenNations/Best_Seller_Story_Teller/master_story.md

 the Resonance Forge, honing her voice until it could hold a note against the dissonant echoes that still lingered like a bruise in the city's song.
 Yet Seraphel was clear: Atlantis could not face the Discordant alone.
-They needed allies on the surface—voices from the world above who could lend their strength, their innovation, their perspective.
+They needed allies on the surface voices from the world above who could lend their strength, their innovation, their perspective.
 So Lysandra found herself standing at the top of the spiral Bridge at dawn, the Memory Harp slung over her shoulder, the mark on her palm aglow.
 The sea around the platform gleamed with the first